Fresh fish to city dinner table in 24 hours

-Soleshare wants to deliver fresh fish to city folk.
-The logistics behind it, however, aren’t easy.
+Soleshare wants to deliver fresh fish to city folk – but the logistics behind it aren’t easy.

 Unlike many independent restaurant owners who set out to open a eatery, Nisha Katona already had a clear plan on how to take her business nationwide even before opening her first site.

 ‘It’s entirely scalable,’ she says of Mowgli, her Indian street-food chain, which currently has two sites in Liverpool, one each in Manchester and Birmingham, and a branch in Leeds opening early next year.

 Katona took on £3.45m in investment in July 2017 to fund further expansion.

 Mowgli’s angle is to offer traditional home-style Indian food, but in the kind of relaxed restaurant environment that’s proving successful for burgers, pizzas and chicken.

 Katona herself is a former barrister who switched to writing about Indian food.
 Her first Mowgli restaurant was designed as a format that could easily be stamped out.
 ‘Not a lot needs to change,’ she says.